vyaradel/vyaradel/README.md

 ### Hi there , welcome to my portfolio👋
+- 🏦 Currently working on: Stock Insights - web app for financial and stock updates
 - 🔭 My latest project is BrainBurst - web app for educative purposes
-- ⚡IBM Software Engineering Intern
+- ⚡ IBM Software Engineering Intern
 - 👯 I’m looking to collaborate on technologies associated with Blockchain & Web3
-- 💻 NBU student / Information technologies
+- 👩🏼‍💻 NBU student / Information technologies
 - 🌱 Telerik Academy Pupil